Please note that Tapas no longer supports Internet Explorer.

 Nine people.

-Only nine were acknowledged as Dreamers within the Outer Realms.
-Two of those were the very ones that crossed the First Frontier and were never heard of again.
-The other seven were unanimously acknowledged as the strongest living beings in the Outer Realms.
+Only nine were ever acknowledged as Dreamers within the Outer Realms.
+Two of those were the very ones that crossed the First Frontier and were never heard of again, while the other seven were unanimously acknowledged as the strongest living beings in the Outer Realms.

 However, those nine all had one thing in common: Not a single one had declared themselves a Dreamer.
-That title could not be chosen– only acknowledged by the world itself, demanding reverence or fear from those who knew it.
+That title could not be chosen, only acknowledged by the world itself.

 Irin suddenly realized Elena had been calling his name.